FREQUENTLY ASKED QUESTIONS

 How will I get to the island?

 Currently, access to the island is on a narrow metal walkway that can become unusable following local rain showers.
-This will be improved with an elevated walkway to allow more frequent access to the island.
+This will be improved to allow more frequent access to the island.

 Won't this area compete with existing businesses?